Bloodlands season 2 release date speculation: Latest news on James Nesbitt drama

-While the Irish writer is still working on the plot for series two, he has teased that the show will “delve a lot deeper” into Tom Brannick’s past, saying: “Bloodlands is essentially the story of Brannick.”
+While the Irish writer is still working on the plot for season 2, he has teased that the show will "delve a lot deeper" into Tom Brannick's past, saying: "Bloodlands is essentially the story of Brannick."

-Speaking of the renewal, director of BBC Drama Piers Wenger said, he had been “overwhelmed” by the audience response to the series, adding that he was “thrilled” to be renewing it for another instalment.
+Speaking of the BBC drama's renewal, director of BBC Drama Piers Wenger said back in March 2021 that he had been "overwhelmed" by the audience response to the series, adding that he was "thrilled" to be renewing it for another instalment.

 "Chris' scripts shine a light on to tensions in Northern Ireland, both historic and present day," he said.
 "And it’s a testament to his skills as a dramatist, to a virtuoso performance from Jimmy Nesbitt and the care taken by all at HTM Television, that the series has been so beloved by audiences in Northern Ireland and throughout the UK.”